OSGeo/gdal/doc/source/user/gdal_python_utilities.rst

 **gdal-utils** comes in.

 **gdal-utils**: is the GDAL Python Utilities *distribution*.
 This is what you install.
-It's home page is https://pypi.org/project/gdal-utils/ .
-Install it with ``pip install gdal-utils`` and it will up or downgrade the utilities in place.
+Its home page is https://pypi.org/project/gdal-utils/ .
+Install with ``pip install gdal-utils``.

 **osgeo_utils**: is the python *package*.
 This is what you use in your code after installing, e.g. ``from osgeo_utils import ...``.
 If you're